-All loans are initially recognised at fair value, net of transaction costs incurred and inclusive of loan origination fees.
+All loans are initially recognised at fair value.

 Loans to Members are reported at their recoverable amount representing the aggregate amount of principal and unpaid interest owing to the Credit Union at balance date, less any allowance or provision for impairment.